kktsvetkov/krumo/README.md

  ... and so on, etc.

+If you want to get the output returned instead of printed, you can use the `krumo::fetch()` method for that:

+	$a = krumo::fetch($app, $env);

+Please note that the first time you call `Krumo` the dump it produces also prints the CSS and the JS code used to expand/collapse the dump nodes.

 SKINS
 ------------------------------------------------------------------------------
 There are several skins pre-installed with this package, but if you wish you can